here-wallet/here-website/articles/pager.md

 tag: tutorial
 text: HERE team and NEAR Protocol have prepared a collection of 10 000 PAGER NFTs for the launch of the revolutionary USDT transfer method.
 Now you can send your tokens via link and phone number even if the recipient doesn’t have a wallet 🔥
 timeToRead: 5 min
-date: 11.12.2023
+date: 29.12.2023
 -----

 HERE team and NEAR Protocol have prepared a collection of 10 000 PAGER NFTs for the launch of the revolutionary USDT transfer method.
 Now you can send your tokens via link and phone number even if the recipient doesn’t have a wallet 🔥

-Take part in the campaign here:
+Take part in the campaign [here](https://pager.herewallet.app/)

 ## PAGER